 If you got a big tax refund last year, as in more than a few hundred dollars, look into your salary withholding.
-That’s money you should be saving and investing during the year, rather than giving the Treasury Department an interest free loan.
-It’s also money you could be putting to you use. (if you view it as “forced savings,” that’s fine — just remember to save it come April!)
+That’s money you should be saving and investing during the year, rather than giving the Treasury Department an interest-free loan.
+It’s also the money you could be putting to your use. (if you view it as “forced savings,” that’s fine — just remember to save it come April!)

 To adjust your withholding, you need to talk to your human resources folks and submit an updated Form W-4.
 They can help you do that.

 There you have it!
 Don’t stress over asset allocation, rebalancing, or planning your estate — pick some easy jobs and get that ball rolling.